-Lithium-enriched brines form in a variety of geological settings but are largely driven by the contact between fluids and lithium enriched rocks.
+Lithium-enriched brines form in a variety of geological settings and are largely derived from the contact between fluids and lithium enriched rocks.
 Lithium is a highly soluble ion and hence tends to leach out of rock into saline water very easily.

 “Salar” Brine Deposits

 Brines from closed sedimentary basins, such as ‘salar’ brines in South America, contain 58% of the world’s known lithium resources and for many years lithium has been extracted from such brines high in the Chilean Andes.
 This method requires the salt-rich waters to be pumped to the surface and then in to a series of evaporation ponds where solar evaporation concentrates the lithium brine over a period of around 18 months.
 Once the brine has become concentrated enough, the solution is pumped in to a recovery plant to first remove unwanted elements such as magnesium and boron, before sodium carbonate is added to precipitate out the lithium carbonate product.

 Whilst this is currently an important source of lithium the extraction process relies on solar evaporation, given that the area is extremely arid and remote.
 Solar evaporation techniques are highly inefficient, generate significant volumes of waste and use large amounts of scarce, highly valuable water.

 Figure 4.
 Solar evaporation brine processing (Lithium Americas)